Office: Columbia Campus

 The Department of Speech-Language Pathology offers a master's program which prepares students to become professional speech-language pathologists and to serve and lead in a diverse and changing world.
 Learning aims of the program are as follows:

 Students applying to the master's program must have an undergraduate degree or have the prerequisite coursework in speech-language pathology (or communication sciences and disorders).
 Prospective students whose undergraduate major or degree is in a field other than speech-language pathology are required to have completed the prerequisite courses shown below.
-Students can also obtain this coursework through the department's postbaccalaureate options (see Postbaccalaureate Coursework).
+Students can also complete these prerequisites through the department's postbaccalaureate coursework.

 There are a limited number of enrollments in the master's program, and admission is selective.
 The Graduate Admission Committee seeks students of high quality from accredited institutions of higher learning who ranked in the upper half of their classes as undergraduates and maintained a high cumulative average.
 A minimum of a B (3.00) cumulative average is expected.
 Confidential recommendations are also reviewed.
-Applicants must submit official scores from the Graduate Record Examination (GRE).
+Applicants must submit official scores from the Graduate Record Examination (GRE), and scores must be from tests administered within five years of the application deadline.
 The Graduate Admission Committee only reviews completed applications that are received in the Office of Graduate Admission by the application deadline.
 Detailed admission information (application procedures, required documents, deadlines, etc.) can be found under Admission.

 Admittance to the master's program in speech-language pathology is contingent upon passing a criminal background check.
 Each student recommended for admission into either program will be required to obtain, pay for, and pass a criminal background check.
 These background checks are routinely required by the Loyola Clinical Centers, schools, hospitals, and other agencies that participate in the clinical education of Loyola students.
 Failure to pass a criminal background check may make a student ineligible to complete requirements and result in revocation of the student's acceptance into the graduate program.

 The Master of Science (M.S.) in Speech-Language Pathology requires a minimum of 40 credits of academic coursework, supplemented by additional coursework in internship and externship experiences.
 Students are required to successfully complete the required coursework with a QPA of 3.000 and to acquire 400 documented clinical practicum hours.
 Students are required to successfully complete the comprehensive examination or to plan, write, and defend a thesis under the direction of a faculty committee.
 Students must also achieve a passing score on the Praxis II: Subject Assessments Test.
-In addition, students must have completed basic courses in physical, biological, mathematical, and social sciences at the undergraduate level.
+In addition, students must have completed basic courses in biological sciences, physical sciences, statistics, and the social/behavioral sciences in compliance with ASHA's 2014 speech-language pathology certification standards (www.asha.org/certification).
 Students who have not completed these courses will be required to complete them prior to graduation.
 These courses do not count in the student's cumulative QPA.

 Graduates of the M.S. program have completed the academic and clinical practicum requirements mandated by ASHA necessary to engage in a clinical fellowship year (CFY).
 For more information on the Certificate of Clinical Competence for Speech-Language Pathology (CCC-SLP), visit the ASHA website (www.asha.org).